cardano-foundation/CIPs/CIP-0001/README.md

 #### Simplification of the statuses

 Over time we've learnt that the valuable information a status should convey is really about the readiness of a CIP, especially regarding standards.
 For a long time, many CIPs have lived as `Draft` despite some being used in dozens of systems.
 Consequently, the `status` has lost a bit of its meaning.
 The frontier between `Draft` and `Proposed` hasn't always been clear, and it has proven challenging to come up with good statuses to describe all possible rejections.
 So instead, the current division of statuses is as simple-as-it-can-be and remains flexible regarding rejections.

+### Addendum: Key changes from CIP-0001 (version 2)

+#### Prelude

+Version 3 of CIP-0001 is a refinement that draws influence and inspiration from the existing(time tested) standards used in other leading blockchain projects, namely: Ethereum's EIP(and ERC) system and Bitcoin's BIP system.

+A core focus of Version 3 is to improve the organisation and delineation of CIPs according to their (near) exact scope of impact in the Cardano project.
+This is established with the use of a number of fundamental groupings such as Types, Classes, Categories, and subcategories(which take form as CRCs).

+#### Introduction of a (distinct) Taxonomy (and the Return of `type` in the preamble).

+In version 2 of CIP-0001, editors(at the time) found the `type` field(in version 1) to be not-too-useful and even confusing for some proposal authors.
+This was likely due to the lack of a defined organizational structure for its use.
+With that, the decision (then) was to keep it simple enough, evidently at the cost of adequate organisation of proposals and their scope of function.
+As Cardano evolves, and more public contributors become involved in the project's various high and low-level components/facets, the need for enhanced clarity in proposal construction and organisation becomes more critical.
+Version 3 of CIP-0001 introduces a Taxonomy system intended to allow CIP authors to better signal the scope of their ideas and solutions with regard to the Cardano project.

+#### Extension of the statuses

+During the process of making changes for version 3, it was realised that there's a need to appropriately indicate proposals that may be subject to active maintenance and updates(such as this one, CIP-0001).
+This may be due to a rapidly evolving ecosystem and the tendency for the proposal to still be a Work-in-Progress(WIP) while still being in use in production. `Living` serves as an apt choice that helps to signal (to all readers and participants) the tendency for the rules and details of the proposal to evolve over time.

+#### Introduction of the Cardano Request for Comments(CRC) standards.

+Many proposals, particularly those related to NFT and wallet standards, focus primarily on the application level of the Cardano project.
+While some may argue that these proposals do not technically improve the protocol, they do improve the interactions and interfaces that users and developers rely on, resulting in a better user experience.
+The introduction of CRCs helps to establish an appropriate distinction between these proposals and the low-level improvements to the Cardano protocol.
+This is similar to the approach used in the Ethereum ecosystem via ERC standards.
+The use of CRCs also improves the understanding and acceptance of certain proposals that may otherwise be confused for core protocol changes or hard rules.
+Ultimately, the adoption of any CRC or application-level proposal depends on the social consensus and the support of the majority of participants.

 ### Choice of CoC